fbpx

 PAS stands for Publicly Available Specification, which is developed according to guidelines set out by the BSI (British Standards Institute).
 It has also been adopted by Motability as a standard for all new WAVs to be accepted onto the Motability Scheme.

-• Best practise in WAV design, with good access
+• Best practice in WAV design, with good access

 • Structural integrity of the WAV